jpsacha/sbt-imagej/README.md

 Example Project
 ---------------

 You can find example project in sub-directory [example].
-It contains SBT setup, two ImageJ plugins, and a workaround to run SBT tasks from IDEA and Eclipse.
+It contains a simple project with with two ImageJ plugins.

 Tips and Tricks